 Loosely translated, this means the library needs a seat at the table when curriculum decisions are being made.
 Try to be included in departmental curriculum meetings and use the "elevator speech" approach to advocate for IL being part of curriculum plans.
-Come prepared with your statistics as well as specific ideas about how IL instruction can help in the subject being discussed.
+Come prepared with your statistics as well as with specific ideas about how

+IL instruction can help in the subject being discussed.
 For example, if you're meeting with science faculty, be prepared to talk about how students can learn to find and interpret traditionally published scientific literature and open-access and preprint documents, as well as understand what these different publication choices signify.
-With humanities students, you can discuss how Credo's reference materials or other items can be used to get solid overviews of historical events.
+With humanities students, you can discuss how Infobase's reference materials, such as the encyclopedias included in Credo Reference, and other resources, such as articles in our history databases used to get solid overviews of historical events.
 In these meetings, make sure faculty are informed about the academic-integrity aspects of IL instruction.